souben/DE-batch_edition/README.md

-This project was build on following the article of : https://www.startdataengineering.com/post/data-engineering-project-for-beginners-batch-edition)
+This project was build on following this article: https://www.startdataengineering.com/post/data-engineering-project-for-beginners-batch-edition)

 The aim of this project is :